 - 8.1 Informed consent: School staff may search a pupil or her possessions or accommodation with their consent for any item.
 If a member of staff suspects that a pupil has a banned item in her possession, they can instruct the pupil to turn out her pockets or bag.
-If the pupil refuses, sanctions will be applied in accordance with this policy. - 8.2 Searches without consent: In relation to prohibited items, the Head, and staff authorised by the Head, may search a pupil or a pupil's possessions, without their consent, where they have reasonable grounds for suspecting that a pupil has a prohibited item in their possession.
-Please see the School's policy on searching students.
-Such action will be taken in accordance with the DfE guidance Searching Screening and Confiscation (January 2018).
+If the pupil refuses, sanctions will be applied in accordance with this policy. - 8.2 Searches without consent: In relation to prohibited items (e.g. alcohol, substances, knives), the Head, and staff authorised by the Head, may search a pupil or a pupil's possessions, without their consent, where they have reasonable grounds for suspecting that a pupil has a prohibited item in their possession.
+Please see the school's policy on searching students.
+Such action will be taken in accordance with the DfE guidance Searching Screening and Confiscation (July 2023).